 - Costs are based on the size of aircraft required and flight distance

-- Fresh produce and other camp supplies for the hunt are often loaded on the aircraft with the hunter, so depending on the size of the hunting party and the camp requirement, a larger aircraft is used than may seem necessary.
+- Fresh produce and other camp supplies for the hunt are often loaded on the aircraft with the hunter, so depending on the size of the hunting party and the camp requirement, a larger aircraft may be used than may seem necessary.
 A very large group of hunters may even require a second aircraft for supplies.

 - Additional charges for landing, air navigation, safety fees and departure tax may or may not be included in your charter quotation.
-These fees are payable by the client in US$ cash at the airport or can be paid in advance by the outfitter, as is often more convenient.
+These fees are payable by the client in US$ cash at the airport or can be paid in advance by the outfitter, as this is often more convenient.

 Other Optional Hunt Charges

 - Extra vehicle rental - about US$575 per day.
 This is an optional extra should you wish your non-hunting observers to go out into the bush, possibly game viewing, while you are hunting.

 - Extra bait vehicle rental - about US$400 per day.
 This an optional and useful extra if you on a tight schedule, for example a 15 day hunt on a 21 day licence.
 Utilizing another vehicle to do cat baiting and bait checking leaves you free to continue hunting other species.

 - Often a set one-time charge to move you and staff to another area in a split destination hunt.